How to Start a Fishing Business with the Right Documentation

 Obtaining a United States Coast Guard Certificate of Documentation

-Beyond permits and licenses that you will need to maintain as an individual, you may also need to document your vessel.
-If your boat has a net weight exceeding five tons and you will be engaging in commercial activities on federal waters, you will need to register it with the United States Coast Guard (USCG).
-This is formally called obtaining a USCG Certificate of Documentation.
+Beyond permits and licenses that you will need to maintain as an individual, you will need to document your vessel.
+Boats that has a net weight exceeding five tons and engages in commercial activities on federal waters will need to register it with the United States Coast Guard (USCG).

 Learn How to Start a Fishing Business by Working with Us